Blackberry Sage Moscow Mules

 - Candied Ginger (garnish)

 Muddle blackberries in the bottom of a copper mug.
 Pour in sage syrup and fill mug with crushed ice.
-Top off with vodka and Thai Wheat Lemongrass Ginger beer.
+Top off with vodka and we used Thai Wheat Lemongrass Ginger beer, a local microbrew.
 Stir to combine.
 Garnish with a blackberry, sage leaves and candied ginger pieces.

 SAGE SIMPLE SYRUP